e2ebridge/e2e-bridge-cli/README.md

 ```

 To deploy a service:
-- If path to repository is a directory it will be packed and published
+- If path to repository is a directory it will be packed and published.
+Only useful for Node.js services.
-- If path to repository is omitted the current directory is used
+- If path to repository is omitted the current directory is used.
+Only useful for Node.js services.
 ``` bash
 $ e2ebridge deploy [${path/to/repository}|${path/to/directory}] [settings] [-o options]
 ```